-- (1) matters presented for approval by the shareholders, other than election of directors, will be considered approved upon the affirmative vote of a majority of the shareholders present at the meeting, and - (2) candidates for the positions of Directors of the Corporation receiving the highest number of votes shall be declared elected.
+(1) matters presented for approval by the shareholders, other than election of directors, will be considered approved upon the affirmative vote of a majority of the shareholders present at the meeting, and a.
+Vote required

+(2) candidates for the positions of Directors of the Corporation receiving the highest number of votes shall be declared elected.